DonsenWin/AndroidProject-MusicAlarm/README.md

 KNOWN BUGS:
 - Toast overflow (showing way too many times) - maybe other way to show
-- Not restarting play if already playing or played music and not closed before (tho theres info on action bar)
+- Not restarting play on alarm if app already playing or played music and not closed before (tho theres info on action bar)
 - Sometimes hang on restart device
 - Abandoned back process if hang

 TODO:
 - New not mockup interface
 - Fix for restart device app hang
-- Fix for not playing when playing..
+- Fix for alarm not work when already playing music
 - Better way to turn off
-- Diffrent way to show saved dates
+- Diffrent way to show saved dates (now they not refresh themselves)
 - Deleting single alarm
 - Add vibration turn off only